tonikelope/coronapoker/README.md

 - **`slow-crypto`** — cryptographic performance, differential and cascade tests.
 - **`slow-integration`** — slow real-socket/stall integration checks.
 - **`slow`** — compatibility aggregate for all slow lanes; **`all`** runs fast plus every slow lane.
-The slow lanes take several minutes.
+The slow lanes take several minutes and are never part of the normal/default run.

 Each slow profile explicitly enables the `slow` tag and clears the default exclusion, so a successful slow-lane run must report at least one executed